Fuzzy transformations and extremality of Gibbs measures for the Potts model on a Cayley tree: Introduction

-Now, in \cite{KRK} all TISGMs (tree-indexed Markov chains) for the Potts model are found on the Cayley tree of order $k$, and it is shown that at sufficiently low temperatures their number is $2^{q}-1$.
-For the binary tree we gave explicit formulae for the critical temperatures and the possible TISGMs.
+Now, in \cite{KRK} all TISGMs (tree-indexed Markov chains) for the Potts model are found on the Cayley tree of order $k\geq 2$, and it is shown that at sufficiently low temperatures their number is $2^{q}-1$.
+In the case $k=2$ the explicit formulae for the critical temperatures and all TISGMs are given.

 The analysis was based on the classification of translation-invariant boundary laws which are in one-to-one correspondence with the TISGMs.
-Recall that boundary laws are length-$q$ vectors with positive entries which satisfy a non-linear fixed-point equation (tree recursion), and a given boundary law defines the transition matrix of the corresponding Markov chain.
+The boundary laws are length-$q$ vectors with positive entries which satisfy a non-linear fixed-point equation (tree recursion), and a given boundary law defines the transition matrix of the corresponding Markov chain (see the next section for detailed definitions).
+It is an interesting but different issue to determine natural sets of boundary conditions of {\em spin configurations} for which the new states appear as finite volume limits.
+When chosen deterministically, such boundary conditions could be periodic but non-translation invariant, or they could be chosen from a natural measure to be constructed.

-While the fact that these measures can never be nontrivial convex combinations of each other is almost automatic (see \cite{KRK}) it is not clear whether and when they are extremals in the set of all Gibbs measures, including the non-translation invariant Gibbs measures.
+While the fact that these measures can never be nontrivial convex combinations of each other (i.e. extremal in the set of all TISGMs) is almost automatic (see \cite[Theorem 2]{KRK}) it is not clear whether and when they are extremal in the set of all Gibbs measures, including the non-translation invariant Gibbs measures.

 In particular, from \cite{KRK} it was not clear yet, whether the complete set of TISGMs contained any new extremal Gibbs measures beyond the known $q+1$ measures, or whether the new TIGSMs would all be non-extremal Gibbs measures.
-It is the purpose of this paper to give some answers and find some regions of parameters where a TISGMs is (non-)extreme.
-To ask immediately for precise transition values would be too much to ask in view of the known difficulty of the aforementioned reconstruction problem already for the open boundary condition measure.
+It is the purpose of this paper to give answers and find regions of parameters where a TISGM is (non-)extreme.
+To ask immediately for precise transition values, would be too much to ask for, in view of the known difficulty of the aforementioned reconstruction problem already for the free boundary condition measure.